adamedx/PowerShellGraphDemo/README.md

 After you've run these once in a PowerShell session, you won't need to run them again.

+Note that while the commands have default parameters that allow for simple execution in the examples below, they also take parameters so you can try out a wide range of Graph scenarios.
+Experiment with the parameters to obtain tokens with different permissions and access arbitrary parts of the graph.

 ### Sample 1: PowerShell-only example with explicit OAuth2 protocol

 The functions below from [PowerShellGraphDemo.ps1](PowerShellGraphDemo.ps1) allow you to obtain an access token for Graph, and then use it to make a call to Graph: